sefeoglu/smart-factory/README.md

 # Smart Factory Project
-This repository consists of only paper which was written at the Applications of Autonomous Systems and Robotics course.
+This repository consists of only documents which was written at the Applications of Autonomous Systems and Robotics course.

 The project was completed as a group working at Technische Universitat Berlin (TU Berlin).